What Is Alveolar Surface Tension?

 When water forms a surface with air, the water molecules demonstrate strong, attractive forces for one another, causing contraction of the surface.
 This principle is what holds a raindrop together. … This force is the surface tension elastic force.
 Its minimum value is 35 to 41 dyne/cm.

-See also What Is A SAS Token?
+See also What Is An Example Of Organic Weathering?

 How does alveolar surfactant work?